Same-sex marriage in the District of Columbia: Religious Freedom And Civil Marriage Equality Amendment Act 2009

 D.C.
-Councilman David Catania introduced the Religious Freedom And Civil Marriage Equality Amendment Act 2009 on October 6, 2009 to allow same-sex couples to marry in the District.
+Councilman David Catania introduced the Religious Freedom And Civil Marriage Equality Amendment Act 2009 on October 6, 2009, to allow same-sex couples to marry in the District.
 On November 17, the Board of Elections rejected a proposed ballot measure to ban same-sex marriage, saying that the proposed ballot measure "authorizes discrimination prohibited under the District of Columbia Human Rights Act."

 On December 1, 2009, the same-sex marriage bill passed by a vote of 11–2 in its first reading.
-The second reading was held on December 15, 2009 where the measure was again passed by a vote of 11–2.
+The second reading was held on December 15, 2009, where the measure was again passed by a vote of 11–2.
 The bill received Mayor Fenty's signature on December 18 and had to survive a 30-day congressional review period before becoming law.
-It was considered unlikely that the law would be overturned; the District Government estimated that the law would take effect on March 3, 2010.
+It was considered unlikely that the law would be overturned, and the District Government estimated that the law would take effect on March 3, 2010.
 Marriage licenses became available on March 3.
 Due to the waiting period between obtaining a marriage license and getting married, the very first same-sex marriages in the District of Columbia were performed on March 9.
 Angelisa Young and Sinjoyla Townsend were the first couple to marry on Tuesday morning, March 9 at the headquarters of the Human Rights Campaign.

 The definition of marriage in the District of Columbia was amended to the following:

 On March 25, 2010, during debate on a health care bill, the U.S. Senate defeated an attempt by Utah Senator Bob Bennett to "suspend the issuance of marriage licenses to any couple of the same sex until the people of the District of Columbia have the opportunity to hold a referendum or initiative on the question".

-Legal challenges
+Court challenges

 Bishop Harry R. Jackson, Jr., the pastor of the Hope Christian Church in Beltsville, Maryland, sued the District after the Board of Elections refused to approve a ballot initiative on the issue of same-sex marriage.
 The Board stated that such an initiative would violate the District's human rights laws.
 In January 2010, the D.C.
 Superior Court upheld the board's decision.
 On May 4, 2010, the D.C.
 Court of Appeals heard an appeal of the Superior Court's decision in Jackson v.
 D.C.
 Board of Elections and Ethics.
 Attorneys argued that the D.C.
 Council acted within District laws in voting on and eventually passing the legislation.
 On July 15, 2010, the Court of Appeals upheld the Superior Court's decision in a 5–4 decision.
-The U.S. Supreme Court on January 18, 2011 rejected Jackson's appeal without comment.
+The U.S. Supreme Court on January 18, 2011, rejected Jackson's appeal without comment.